-- The RCTP Committee is composed of up to ten tenured associate or full professors.
+- The Palmetto College Campuses Tenure and Promotion Committee is composed of up to ten tenured associate or full professors.
 (All are elected; two from each campus and two from Extended University).
 Each campus will elect two representatives to this committee by October of each academic year.
 The minimum number of faculty necessary for voting on a candidate is five.
-No one who participates in administrative review of candidates or who serves on the local Tenure and Promotion Committee or Regional Campuses Grievance Committee shall be elected to this committee. - If a member must vacate a seat, the tenured members of the local campus other than the person to be replaced shall elect a qualified faculty member to fill the vacancy. - No member shall serve for more than three consecutive years. - At least one representative from each campus to the committee shall be at the full professor level.
-The other representative shall be at least at the Associate Professor level. - No faculty member may serve on the committee during the year in which the member's case receives active consideration. - All applications for tenure and/or promotion in academic rank must be submitted to the Regional Campuses Tenure and Promotion Committee. - The committee will not normally recommend promotion for anyone who is not currently engaged in teaching, with the exception of librarians. - If a campus is unable to meet the membership rules, exceptions may be made subject to the approval by the local faculty organization, the Regional Campuses Faculty Senate Executive Committee and the Vice Provost for System Affairs and Executive Dean for Extended University.
+No one who participates in administrative review of candidates or who serves on the local Tenure and Promotion Committee or Palmetto College Campuses Grievance Committee shall be elected to this committee. - If a member must vacate a seat, the tenured members of the local campus other than the person to be replaced shall elect a qualified faculty member to fill the vacancy. - No member shall serve for more than three consecutive years. - At least one representative from each campus to the committee shall be at the full professor level.
+The other representative shall be at least at the Associate Professor level. - No faculty member may serve on the committee during the year in which the member's case receives active consideration. - All applications for tenure and/or promotion in academic rank must be submitted to the Palmetto College Campuses Tenure and Promotion Committee. - The committee will not normally recommend promotion for anyone who is not currently engaged in teaching, with the exception of librarians. - If a campus is unable to meet the membership rules, exceptions may be made subject to the approval by the local faculty organization, the Palmetto College Campuses Faculty Senate Executive Committee and the Office of the Palmetto College Chancellor.

-Responsibilities of the RCTP Committee
+Responsibilities of the Palmetto College Campuses Tenure and Promotion Committee